dlikhten/filtered-collection/README.md

 # Testing

-`gem install jasmine --no-ri --no-rdoc` then just run `rake jasmine:ci` it should be all set up and ready to run.
+    bundle install
+    rake jasmine

 I also included a .rvmrc file incase you have rvm installed.

 # Contributing

 Please, do not contribute without a spec.
-Being tested is critically important to this project, as it's a framework level component, and so it's failure will be damn hard to detect.
+Being tested is critically important to this project, as it's a framework level component, and so its failure will be damn hard to detect.

 Also, no tab characters, 2 spaces only.
 Minifiers can handle this stuff for you.